rindPHI/FSAUtils/README.md

 * Minimization of DFA
 * Determination of the language (RE) of a DFA/NFA
-* Checking for equivalence of DFA/NFA/RE
+* Checking for equivalence of DFA/NFA with RE

 Get Started
 -----------